Mathematical Methods of Theoretical Physics: Green's function

 \chapter{Green's function}

-This chapter marks the beginning of a series of chapters dealing with the solution to differential equations of theoretical physics.
-Very often, these differential equations are {\em linear}; that is, the ``sought after'' function $\Psi (x), y(x), \phi (t)$ {\it et cetera} occur only as a polynomial of degree zero and one, and {\em not} of any higher degree, such as, for instance, $[y(x)]^2$.
+This chapter is the beginning of a series of chapters dealing with the solution of differential equations related to theoretical physics.
+These differential equations are {\em linear}; that is, the ``sought after'' function $\Psi (x), y(x), \phi (t)$ {\it et cetera} occur only as a polynomial of degree zero (the inhomogeneous term) and one, and {\em not} of any higher degree, such as, for instance, $[y(x)]^2$. \marginnote{The order of an ordinary differential equation is the order of the highest derivative that appears in the equation.
+The term ``degree'' is used in a variety of ways.
+Often it is defined as the power of its highest derivative, after the ordinary differential equation has been made rational and integral in all of its derivatives.
+Note that some ordinary differential equations have no degree according to this definition; for instance, $ y'' + \cos y' = 0 $.}